Downtown Aledo Historic District: Moderne

 There are four buildings in the District identified as Moderne.
 Examples include the Standard Oil Stations at 222 W Main St and 112 S College Ave.
 Locally, this style was popular circa 1940.

 New Traditional

 The McCreedy Building at 107-109 N College Ave is the only example of the New Traditional style in the District.
 The building was built in 1938 and continues to be popular to present day.

 Contemporary

 There are five buildings in the District identified as Contemporary.
 Examples include the Tastee-Freez at 300 SE 3rd St, the Veterans of Foreign Wars Post at 106 SW 3rd Ave, and the Farmer's State Bank of Western Illinois at 201 S College Ave.
 Additionally, there are eleven buildings with Contemporary style false-fronts in the District.
 Examples include the W.C.
 Galloway Grocery Store at 119 S College Ave, 115 E Main St, and 116 NW 2nd Ave.
-Locally, this style was popular from 1950–1995.
+Locally, this style was popular from 1950 to 1995.